 35% of CEOs are forced out or fired

 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 314 CEO departures in the Russell 3000 Index evaluated over the past 12 months (July 26, 2022, to July 25, 2023), the average Push-out Score was 6.1, according to exechange data.
+Of the 336 CEO departures in the Russell 3000 Index evaluated over the past 12 months (February 6, 2022, to February 5, 2023), the average Push-out Score was 5.7, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When performance issues, time with family or personal reasons were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When time with family, performance issues or other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

-The Push-out Score regarding Jim Heppelmann’s move is explained point by point in the exechange report.
+The Push-out Score regarding Tom Tomlinson’s move is explained point by point in the exechange report.

 exechange reached out to Holley and offered the company the opportunity to comment on the score.